cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 Sign of y: for this map, the sign is determined by map\_to\_curve_elligator2.
 No further sign adjustments are required.

-Exceptions: The exceptions for the Elligator 2 encoding are as given in
+Exceptions: The exceptions for the Elligator 2 mapping are as given in
 {{elligator2}}.
 When converting to a point on the twisted Edwards curve, the remaining exceptions are y' == 0 or B' * x' == -1.
 Implementors must detect these cases and return (x, y) = (0, 1).